DataDog/documentation/content/en/tracing/guide/tutorial-enable-java-aws-ecs-fargate.md

    {{< img src="tracing/guide/tutorials/tutorial-java-container-traces.png" alt="Traces from the sample app in APM Trace Explorer" style="width:100%;" >}}

-   The `h2` is the embedded in-memory database for this tutorial and `notes` is the Spring Boot application.
-The traces list shows all of the spans, when they started, what resource was tracked with the span, and how long it took.
+   The `h2` is the embedded in-memory database for this tutorial, and `notes` is the Spring Boot application.
+The traces list shows all the spans, when they started, what resource was tracked with the span, and how long it took.

 If you don't see traces after several minutes, clear any filter in the Traces Search field (sometimes it filters on an environment variable such as `ENV` that you aren't using).